Your shopping cart is empty!

-The Anet A4 is an FDM 3D printer that can print layers at 100 microns.
-The surface finish is not as smooth as you get with the more expensive printers, but is more than enough for prototyping and household use.
-Below is a model of a phone booth transformer:
+The Anet A4 is an FDM 3D printer that can print layers with an X/Y accuracy of 0.012 mm and a Z accuracy of down to 0.004 mm.
+The surface finish is not as smooth as you get with the more expensive printers but is more than enough for prototyping and household use.
+It allows printing models of up to ⌀ 200 x 210 mm as fast as 60mm/s.
+Thanks to its rigid aluminum alloy frame and ultralight carbon rod, it ensures great precision while printing.

 The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.
-Its metal body reduces the likelihood of any play, making printing more precise and reliable.
+The rigid aluminum frame reduces the backlash of the parts, making for more precise and reliable printing.

 Credit: @3dgedoens / instagram